Boko Haram: Gov. Shettima calls emergency security meeting - Vanguard News Nigeria

-Gov. Kashim Shettima of Borno has called what was called “an emergency security meeting” to address the increasing attacks by Boko Haram terrorists in the state.
+Gov. Kashim Shettima of Borno has summoned what was called “an emergency security meeting” to address the increasing attacks by Boko Haram terrorists in the state.

 “Gov. Kashim Shettima has called for an emergency extraordinary security meeting in Maiduguri to be attended by heads of security establishments, leadership of the Civilian Joint Task Force (CJTF), hunters, traditional rulers, elders, three senators, 10 members of House of Representatives and 28 members of the State House of Assembly”, said Malam Isa Gusau, the Special Assistant to the governor on Media and Communication Strategy.